floschu/Reaktor/README.md

 * Fragment: `fun onDestroyView()`

 The `ViewModelReactor` is a default implementation for a `Reactor` that uses the [Android Architecture ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) and thus handles the clearing of the `CompositeDisposable` in `fun onCleared()`.

+When binding a `State` stream to a View, the `fun bind(...)` extension function can come in handy since it observes on the `AndroidSchedulers.mainThread()` and also logs errors.

+### Reaktor-Android-Koin

+[Koin](https://github.com/InsertKoinIO/koin) is a lightweight dependency injection framework for Kotlin.

+The `androidkoin` module contains the simple extension functions for the `ViewModelReactor`.
+They are just renamed extension functions that can be used for more clarity when developing with the framework.

 ## Examples